jjordan4/workbook/DDL/ReadMe.md

 Under the options tab in SQL Server managerment, go to text editor, then activate word wrap and show visual glyphs.
 Under the tab section within all languages; activate insert spaces.

 ## DROP TABLES
+ Drop your tables in the reverse order you create your tables for your database.